ZhenyingZhu/StudyNotes/ComputerScience.md

 - independence: A happens has nothing to do with B. `P(B|A) = P(B)`, so `P(A and B) = P(A) * P(B)`
 - Mutual exclusive: `P(A and B) = 0`, `P(A or B) = P(A) + P(B)`

+Worst-case minimization problem

+- nine balls, one heavier.
+A balance.
+Divide by 3

 ## Terms

 - Idempotency